Single Sign-On (SSO) Management

 Overview

-TIP SSO Management also supports hard-coding Application Roles.
-To specify Application Roles, use this format: <applicationId>:<roleName>.
-To specify multiple Application Roles, use a comma-separated list.
+SSO Management also supports hard-coding application roles.
+To specify application roles, use the following format: <applicationId>:<roleName>.
+To specify multiple application roles, use a comma-separated list.

 The SSO Dashboard

 The SSO dashboard is where you add, review, and manage SSO configurations in your environment.
 You can have SSO configurations from different Identity Providers (IDPs) or OpenID Providers (OPs) configured in your environment.
-Each SSO configuration has a unique callback URL (SAML) or redirect URI (OIDC) that contains the SSO configuration's unique name.
+Each SSO configuration has a unique callback URL (SAML Security Assertion Markup Language (SAML) is a protocol that allows an identity provider (IdP) to send a user's credentials to a service provider (SP) to verify their identity and grant them access to a service.) or redirect URL (OIDC OIDC (OpenID Connect) is an identity authentication protocol that lets two applications share user information without exposing user credentials.) that contains the SSO configuration's unique name.

 Here’s an example of the dashboard with several SSO configurations:

-Each tab has a similar dashboard, where you can gather some useful information at a glance, including:
+Each tab has a similar dashboard, where you can gather some useful information:

 Column Column Description